 Glaciers surrounding Moraine Lake are thawing slowly, and the lake fills up in June.
 Until then, the low water level is covered with huge ice blocks, and you can walk on a wide beach shore (which will be covered by the lake in June).

-When glaciers are thawing, the meltwater flowing through the rocks into the lake creates the rock flour (also called glacial milk).
+When glaciers are thawing, the meltwater flowing through the rocks into the lake creates rock flour (also called glacial milk).
 Depending on the light reflecting off the rock flour, Moraine Lake can have different shades of blue colour.
-The same happens with stunning Peyto Lake and many other lakes in the Rockies.
+The same happens with the stunning Peyto Lake and many other lakes in the Rockies.

 This process takes time in late spring, so don’t expect to see the gorgeous turquoise colour Moraine Lake is famous for until mid to late June.